 3. Pro-Pectalin Oral Paste for Dogs & Cats

-This oral paste is designed to help maintain balanced gut flora and support normal digestive function.
-Its texture allows for easy application, either directly into the pet's mouth or mixed with food.
-Many owners find it useful for addressing occasional loose stools due to stress or dietary changes.
+This oral paste is intended to help maintain gut flora and support normal digestion, with a texture that allows for direct application or mixing with food.
+It's often chosen for its easy-to-measure dosing and versatility for both dogs and cats.
+Many owners use it to address occasional loose stools from stress or dietary changes.

 What We Like: